Azure Landing Zones - resource organization

 Landing Zone Isolation

 Each landing zone is an isolated Azure subscription dedicated to a single application and environment.
-This one-to-one mapping (one environment, one application, one subscription) ensures clear operational boundaries, clean cost tracking, and reduces the risk of test deployments impacting production.
+This one-to-one mapping — one environment, one application, one subscription — keeps operational boundaries clear, cost tracking simple, and removes dependencies on other teams.

 Single Region Deployment